drudilorenzo/network-flows/README.md

 ## Description
 Command-line solver of the following network flows optimization problems:

-1. `Maximum Flow`: it seeks a feasible solution that sends the maximum amount of flow from a specified source note s to node t per unit of time
+1. `Maximum Flow`: it seeks a feasible solution that sends the maximum amount of flow from a specified source note s to node t per unit of time.
 2. `Minimum Cost Flow`: it is the most fundamental of all the network flow problems.
 It searches for the cheapest possible way of sending a certain amount of flow through a flow network.
-In particular, the solver solves the `minimum cost maximum flow problem, seeking the least-cost maximum flow
+In particular, the solver solves the `minimum cost maximum flow problem`, seeking the least-cost maximum flow.

 ## Algorithms
 `Maximum Flow`: